Skip to content

 EFT therapists also use a variety of tools to help individuals learn healthier ways to channel their emotions, so they can use them as guides for their behaviors.
 Moreover, they help these individuals address any negative and stressful feelings or belief systems that could be causing conflict in their personal lives, at their jobs, in their families, with their children and/or parents, with friends, and/or with romantic partners or spouses.

-On the flip side, an EFT therapist may also treat a person who suffers from a type of anxiety that prevents him/her from leaving their home.
-This individual may feel unable to leave the home and/or socialize with others because of his/her excessive worrying, irrational fears, and unnecessary concerns.
+For example, an EFT therapist may treat a depressed person, who spends the majority of their time alone.
+More specifically, this individual may make a deliberate effort to escape or avoid situations that cause them sadness.
+Or, an EFT therapist may treat a person who suffers from a type of anxiety that prevents them from leaving their home.
+This individual may feel unable to leave the home and/or socialize with others because of their excessive worrying, irrational fears, and unnecessary concerns.

 During the initial therapy sessions, an EFT therapist helps individuals and couples identify and understand their emotions.
+Ultimately, clients discover new ways to do the following:

 • More accurately identify and understand their emotions